BackofenLab/B1_03_align-linear-gap/README.md

 ### _Exercise 4 - Programming assignment: Implementation of Needleman-Wunsch algorithm_

+---
+**NOTE**

+The programming assignment will use a scoring dictionary with 3 entries.
+This should look as follows:

+scoring = {"match": -1,
+               "mismatch": 1,
+               "gap_introduction": 0}

+Make sure you use the correct keys in your implementation.

+---

 **a)** Implement the function zero_init() which takes two sequences S1 and S2 and creates the Needleman-Wunsch matrix and initiates all the matrix values with zeroes